 One of the ways that we do this happens every Sunday when we profess our faith by praying the Creed.
 For St. Peter himself, it was only after his profession of faith in Jesus as "the Christ, the Son of the Living God" that he was made leader of the Church.
 Today, in a special way, all of us, with your new pastor, will recite the Creed, professing individually and together our common faith in Christ.
 By that profession, I officially ask your pastor to take on the responsibilities of this parish with the heart of Christ.
 But every time we profess the creed, every time we pray those words that billions of Christians have prayed down through the centuries, we each renew our own commitment to Jesus!
 Does He reign over our hearts?
 Is He the Lord of our time?
 Of our bank accounts?
 Of those He has entrusted to our care?
 I have heard this question asked rather provocatively: if I were taken before a court and charged with being a Christian, would there be enough evidence to convict me?
-If Jesus is truly "Christ" and "Son of the Living God," as we confess, then He must be the only king of our lives, and that must be evident in the way we live!
+If Jesus is truly "Christ" and "Son of the Living God," as we confess, then He must be the only king of our lives, and we must make that evident by the way we live.

-Of course, our prayer together this morning is not just a recommitment to the Lord, it is also to give thanksgiving and worship to God, Who daily provides for us.
+Of course, our prayer together this afternoon is not just a recommitment to the Lord, it is also to give thanksgiving and worship to God, Who daily provides for us.
 Today we offer thanks and gratitude to God for Fr.
-John Beveridge and all the many years of his service here.
-I want to personally express my deep appreciation to him for his priestly care of these parishes since 1999.
+John Burnette, Fr.
+Chuck Edwards, and Fr.
+Al Allen for their service here these past few years, and I want to personally express my deep appreciation to them for their priestly care of these parishes.
 I also want to thank Fr.
-Michael Haag for his own fidelity to the Lord, and obedience to me, in taking on this new assignment as your pastor.
+Florent [Emmanuel] Kanga for his own fidelity to the Lord, and obedience to me, in taking on this new assignment as your pastor.
 Fr.
-Haag was ordained on May 28th, 2005, and after three years as a parochial vicar at our Cathedral as well as offering the sacraments at St. Katharine Drexel Parish in Springfield, he was named pastor of the parishes of Christ the King in Greenup, St. Charles Borromeo in Casey, and St. Mary in Marshall.
-In 2015 he became pastor of the parishes of Ss.
-Mary and Joseph in Carlinville, Ss.
-Simon and Jude in Gillespie, and St. Joseph in Benld, as well as being chaplain at Blackburn College and a member of our Diocesan Finance Council.
-This past year, beyond those other responsibilities, he was also Parochial Administrator of St. Louis Parish in Nokomis, so you are receiving an experienced pastor!
+Florent was ordained on July 10th, 2004, and after several years in different assignments in Cameroon, also did priestly ministry in Milwaukee, Wisconsin, before coming to our diocese and starting as a parochial vicar here in 2021.
+I am happy to install him now as your pastor, and I know that you have been waiting for this moment for a little while now.

-Father Haag will serve you as pastor as we continue forward into this Third Millennium of Christianity, so I think it is fitting to call to mind a theme suggested by our late Holy Father, the Great Pope Saint John Paul II, in his Apostolic Letter, Novo Millennio Ineunte, "On Entering the New Millennium," which I quote as follows (nos.
+Father Kanga will serve you as pastor as we continue forward into this Third Millennium of Christianity, so I think it is fitting to call to mind a theme suggested by our late Holy Father, the Great Pope Saint John Paul II, in his Apostolic Letter, Novo Millennio Ineunte, "On Entering the New Millennium," which I quote as follows (nos.
 30-31): "First of all, I have no hesitation in saying that all pastoral initiatives must be set in relation to holiness."

 Holiness is nothing more than following Jesus as His disciples, as people who listen and learn from Him, who put Him first in our lives.
 In a real relationship with Christ, we discover that everything we have was first a gift from our Heavenly Father.
-St. Peter wrote of this realization and consequent conversation in these words: "As each one has received a gift, use it to serve one another as good stewards of God's varied grace."
+St. Peter wrote of this realization and consequent conversion in these words: "As each one has received a gift, use it to serve one another as good stewards of God's varied grace."
 This is why stewardship naturally flows from the authentic disciple.
 We cannot help but make return to the Lord of all the good things He has done for us.